jsmith1031/AdaBaby/README.md

 # AdaBaby
 AdaBaby is a simplified Ada compiler made using coco framework

+# Introduction
+This simplified Ada95 compiler is built using several frameworks to assist speedy construction, it has a simplified syntax with a custom parser, abstract symbol tree builder, tree walkers, and register allocator.

 # Scanner and Lexer

 * **Ian Paterson** - Github: [ipaterson33](https://github.com/ipaterson33)